Noihirsch/Noihirsch/README.md

 <h1 align="center"> Welcome!
 My name is Diana. 🖖  </h1>

 <br>
 <p align="center">"I'm a web development student based in Spain.
 I'm very passionate about problem-solving and thinking outside the box.
-I'm an open-source advocate, an attempt of a indie game developer on the making and a retro technology enthusiast."  </p>
+I'm an open-source advocate and a retro technology enthusiast."  </p>

 <h2> - 🌿 My statistics </h2>